martinbuberl/martinbuberl.github.io/docs/_ideas/tl-role.md

 Agile
 - Agile Manifesto
-- Must Standup
+- Must Standup -> WHAT
-- Must Retrospective
+- Must Retrospective -> HOW
 - everything else is optional
 - as long as the team is productive